My Brilliant Career (TV series)

-My Brilliant Career is an upcoming six-part Australian television period drama for Netflix, based on the novel of the same name by Miles Franklin.
+My Brilliant Career is a six-part Australian television period drama miniseries for Netflix.
+Set in rural Australia in the early 20th century, the series stars Philippa Northeast in the lead role as headstrong aspiring writer Sybylla, and Christopher Chung as Harry Beecham, her love interest.
+It is based on the novel of the same name by Miles Franklin, but includes additional plotlines and characters.
 Liz Doran is the showrunner and co-writer for the series, which is directed by Alyssa McClelland and Anne Renton.
-Philippa Northeast plays the lead role as Sybylla.
-A broadcast date has not yet been set.
+It premiered on 13 August 2026, with two soundtrack albums released on the same day.

 Plot

 The series follows Sybylla, a girl growing up in a rural town in Australia in the early 20th century, with ambitions to become a writer.
 Her plans are disrupted by a budding romance with a young man called Harry.